leaf-bci/leaf-bci.github.io/doc/instruction-tuning.md

 - A cached text-embedding pair for the configured model.
 - Dataset labels and instruction pools from `configs/tasks.yaml`.

-Test splits are loaded only to be discarded during tuning.
-Training uses the training split, and validation uses the validation split.
+Training uses the training split, validation uses the validation split, and test data remains separate from optimization.

 ## Text prototypes